vishwaks-tech/Projects/API/Playwright-API-Automation/README.md

 This project demonstrates the design and implementation of a maintainable API automation framework using **Playwright APIRequestContext** and **TypeScript**.

-The framework separates test scenarios from common API communication and test setup, allowing API tests to remain focused on business validation while reusable framework components handle request execution and reporting.
+The framework uses two API execution approaches:

+- A reusable **Request Handler** for the CRUD and negative test suites
+- Direct Playwright `request` usage for the smoke test suite

+The Request Handler centralizes API request construction, status-code validation, request-state cleanup, and Allure API evidence.

 ---